cogentcore/core/README.md

 # TODO

 * tableview: getting some weird header mis-alignments
+* keymap map edit -- combobox indicator showing up in weird place.  sometimes it is styled smaller consistent with location of indicator..

 * TextView:
     + draw bg at least even when empty -- blank proj should look like something is there